Matchroom Sport: History

 In 2002, the company formed PGA EuroPro Tour, the UK's leading developmental golf tour, in association with the PGA.
 Later, in the 2000s, came ten pin bowling's Weber Cup.
 In 2009, Barry Hearn became the majority shareholder in World Snooker Tour Ltd. Since then the sport has grown, with prize money increased and new events introduced worldwide.

 More recently, Matchroom has launched the World Championship of Ping Pong, Superstars of Gymnastics, British Basketball All-Stars, and British Fast5 Netball All-Stars.

+In May 2018, Matchroom Boxing agreed five-year deal with DAZN reportedly worth £740 million to promote 16 fights in the US on the channel.
+In June 2021, both firms extended its agreement.

 In April 2021, Barry Hearn stepped down as chairman with his son Eddie taking over the role.
 Barry will continue as president in an advisory role, while Eddie takes over as head of the PGA EuroPro tour, alongside overseeing Matchroom's wider operations and continuing to head the boxing division.

 Boxing

+As of 2023, boxing accounted for $235M of Matchroom's annual sales revenue.
+A rising list of signed boxing stars and steady events aided its gaining popularity and viewership growth, with Hearn citing the streaming model with DAZN as a major success factor for the brand.

+In 2024, Hearn expressed an interest in exploring a 9pm main event start time for Matchroom fights.

+In February 2025, Hearn announced a partnership between Matchroom and event management vendor Victory Live to provide enhanced ticketing distribution and fan experiences.